-Today, video content is on top of every marketer’s mind.
+Video is one of the hottest top trends in marketing.
 Campaigns powered by a video can unleash massive engagement and conversions.
 Industry data says businesses which use videos can grow revenue 49% faster than non-video users.
 Don’t believe it?
 You can check out these success stories released by brands like Dropbox and CrazyEgg.

 YouTube and Facebook are everyone’s favorites.
 But Instagram is also rocking the boat with video content.
 There’s even a dedicated IGTV section now for video content.
 LinkedIn too has joined the paddle introducing support for video ads.